Descanonge/filefinder/docs/source/find_files.rst

 <https://docs.python.org/3/library/string.html#formatspec>`__.
 This will automatically be transformed into a regular expression.

-Having a format specified has other benefits: it can be used convert values into string to generate a filename from parameters values (using :func:`Finder.get_filename`), or vice-versa to parse filenames matches into parameters values.
+Having a format specified has other benefits: it can be used to convert values into strings to generate a filename from parameters values (using :func:`Finder.get_filename`), or vice-versa to parse filenames matches into parameters values.